zbm-dev/zfsbootmenu/testing/README.md

 ```

 The ZFSBootMenu kernel command line (specified in the `APPEND` variable) can be
 overridden per run by passing an optional `-a` argument to `./run.sh`.
+The `-n` argument can be used to skip image regeneration, allowing you to boot the existing initramfs.